jflucier/ILL_pipelines/README.md

 ```

-The taxonomic profile script can also beexecuted on a single sample.
+The taxonomic profile script can also be executed on a single sample.
 Use -h option to view usage:

 ```